codeinred/tuplet/README.md

 provides.

 `std::tuple` is _not_ a zero-cost abstraction, and using it introduces a runtime penalty in comparison to traditional aggregate datatypes, such as structs.
-It

-also compiles slowly, introducing a penalty on libraries that make extensive use of it.
+`std::tuple` also compiles slowly, introducing a penalty on libraries that make extensive use of it.

+`tuplet::tuple` has none of these problems.

+- `tuplet::tuple` an aggregate type.
+  - When the elements are trivially constructible, `tuplet::tuple` is trivially constructible
+  - When elements are trivially destructible, `tuplet::tuple` is trivially destructible
+- `tuplet::tuple` can be passed in the registers.
+This means that there's's no overhead compared to a struct
+- Compilation is much faster, especially for larger or more complex tuples.

+  This occurs because `tuplet::tuple` is an aggregate type, and also because indexing was specifically designed in a way that allowed for faster lookp of elements.

+- `tuplet::tuple` takes advantage of empty-base-optimization and `[[no_unique_address]]`.
+This means that empty types don't contribute to the size of the tuple.